This is a detailed guide about the technical requirements to set up your White-Label platform.

 Configuring SSL with Cloudflare

-Add SSL support to your domain.
-Go to the “Crypto” section and change SSL to “Flexible” or “Full.”
-Don’t choose “Full (Strict)” as this will result in an invalid SSL certificate.
+Go to the “Crypto” section and change SSL to “Flexible” or “Full.” ☝️ Don’t choose “Full (Strict)” as this will result in an invalid SSL certificate.
+Why not “Strict”?
+Because that requires a valid certificate on your origin server, which might not be configured or valid.

-2. Create a page rule enforcing HTTPS.
 Go to “Page Rules” and create a new page rule with the following settings, replacing exampleapp.com with your own custom domain.

-3. Disable Cloudflare page speed features.
-Go to “Speed” and disable Rocket Loader and Mirage for your custom Social Media Platform domain.
-Both of these features result in Cloudflare attempting to add some javascript to your Social Media Platform.
-This will break functionality on your Social Media Platform due to security settings your Social Media Platform has enabled.
+Go to “Speed” and disable Rocket Loader and Mirage for your custom Social Media Platform domain. 👉Both of these features result in Cloudflare attempting to add some javascript to your White Label Platform.
+This will break functionality on your White Label Platform due to the security settings your White Label Platform has enabled.

 Сonfiguring SSL with AWS